-(1) Construction loans are demand loans, but expected to be repaid once construction is complete and rental targets achieved.
+(1) Construction loans are demand loans that are expected to be repaid once construction is complete and rental targets achieved.
 Once these targets are achieved, each construction loan will be repaid in full and is expected to be replaced with conventional mortgages.

-27. Capital Management
+28. Capital Management